Esri/appstudio-vscode/README.md

 A copy of the license is available in the repository's [LICENSE](./LICENSE) file.

-This AppStudio for ArcGIS extension for Visual Studio Code, uses code from this repo https://github.com/seanwu1105/vscode-qt-for-python.
+This ArcGIS AppStudio extension for Visual Studio Code, uses code from this repo https://github.com/seanwu1105/vscode-qt-for-python.
 The licence for this code is here https://github.com/seanwu1105/vscode-qt-for-python/blob/master/LICENSE.